“Signs and Symptoms of Hirsutism | FAQs from Women,” answers 10 frequently asked questions related to Hirsutism.

-- Medication: Hirsutism can be a side effect of some oral or topical medication including skin-to-skin contact from a partner.
-These are used to treat endometriosis, which affects the ovaries, Fallopian tubes, and lining of the pelvis.
+- Medication: Hirsutism can also be a side effect of some oral or topical medication through skin-to-skin contact.
+These are used to treat endometriosis, which affects the ovaries, Fallopian tubes, and pelvis lining.

-There are other conditions that show temporary signs of hirsutism …
+There are also other conditions that show temporary signs of hirsutism:

 - Adolescence: Androgens increase during this period of time for both male and female.
-This causes the fine vellus hair to get thicker becoming terminal or more permanent hair.
+Hence, the fine vellus hair gets thicker becoming terminal or more permanent hair.

-- Pregnancy: So many changes take place during this period of time.
-What appears to be a case of hirsutism may be short lived.
-Things get back to normal afterwards.
+- Pregnancy: So many changes take place during this period of time, and what appears to be a case of hirsutism may be short lived.
+Subsequently, things get back to normal.

 What Are Some Signs and Symptoms of Hirsutism?

 Polycystic Ovary Syndrome (PCOS) is a combination of conditions that present themselves.
-Hirsutism belongs to this group.
+And hirsutism belongs to this group.

 What Role Does Genetics Play in Hirsutism?

 Genetics sometimes play a role in women developing hirsutism.
 It affects several generations although not every female member of the family will be affected.
-They do not carry the genes or the genes are not dominant.
+They either don’t carry the genes or the genes aren’t dominant.

 Are Only Women Affected by Hirsutism?

-Women are generally diagnosed with hirsutism.
-Some men have excessive hair growth which may appear to be abnormal.
-What is abnormal to some people and cultures is quite acceptable and embraced by others.
+Women are generally diagnosed with hirsutism, although some men have excessive hair growth which may appear to be abnormal.
+Furthermore, what is abnormal to some people and cultures is quite acceptable and embraced by others.

-Women and men with excessive hair growth could be referred to as being hirsute.
+Also, women and men with excessive hair growth are referred to as being hirsute.

 When Should I Be Concerned About Facial Hair?

 A woman displaying facial hair may not be affected by hirsutism.
-This could be a temporary or very mild case due to stress, some drugs, pregnancy, or menopause.
+On the contrary, it could be a temporary or very mild case due to stress, some drugs, pregnancy, or menopause.

-If it appears to be abnormal for you, get advice from your doctor, dermatologist, or endocrinologist.
-It’s best to control any condition that may be caused by something more serious.
+So, if it appears to be abnormal for you, get advice from your doctor, dermatologist, or endocrinologist.
+It’s best to control any condition that may be caused by something even more serious.

 I’m Overweight.
 Should I Be Concerned?

 Your out-of-control weight gain could indicate you’re afflicted with hirsutism.
-Other signs may point to a link between the two.
-Obesity and hirsutism are both side effects of Polycystic Ovary Syndrome.
+But other signs may point to a link between the two.
+Furthermore, obesity and hirsutism are both side effects of Polycystic Ovary Syndrome.

-If your efforts to control your weight gain isn’t helping, get diagnosed by a specialist.
-You may consider working with a nutritionist to ensure you’re on the right path.
+Get diagnosed by a specialist if your efforts to control your weight gain isn’t helping.
+You may also consider working with a nutritionist to ensure you’re on the right path.

 Which Medical Doctor Specializes in Hirsutism?